11 Smart Tricks to Not Get Sick on a Cruise

 “Use sunscreen whenever in the sun, whether sitting on the deck, walking or just lounging,” advises Sowards.
 “Even though it is not hot, the sun will burn.”
 Yes, applying sunscreen is annoying and takes extra time, but getting burnt to a crisp will not only leave you in excruciating pain, but it’ll also cause you to spend your days inside, and probably even ruin your cruise.
 Applying sunscreen and reapplying liberally can stop this from happening.
 Sunscreen prevents skin cancer, premature aging, brown spots, and wrinkles, so take 10 minutes out of your day and lather yourself up.
-And follow these seven simple sunscreen rules when doing so.

 It’s easy to forget to drink fluids when you’re frolicking on the cruise deck all day and splashing around in the pool with your family, but staying hydrated is crucial, especially when out in the hot sun.
 Headaches, sleepiness, and dizziness are the most common signs that you’re not drinking enough water.
 But be cautious because these seven unexpected signs can also be symptoms of dehydration.
 It’s imperative to stay on top of proper hydration because often times it’s too late when you’re already thirsty.
 Try drinking a glass of water at each meal before ordering a soda, and bring water bottles with you before heading out of your cabin for the day.